forcedotcom/salesforcedx-vscode/docs/publishing.md

 ### Prerequisite

-* Lerna is properly installed.
+* Lerna is properly installed (`npm install -g lerna@2.0.0`).
+* shelljs is properly installed (`npm install -g shelljs`).
+* You have a clean workspace.
+You can use `git clean -xfd` to get to a pristine stage.
+* All tests have been run prior to publishing.
+We don't run the tests during the publishing cycle since it generates artifacts that we do not want to include in the packaged extensions.

 ### Steps

-1. `npm run bootstrap` to install all the dependencies and to symlink interdependent local modules.
+1. `npm install` to install all the dependencies and to symlink interdependent local modules.
 1. `npm run compile` to compile all the TypeScript files.
-1. `npm run test` to run all the tests.
 1. `lerna publish ...` will increment the version in the individual package.json to prepare for publication. **This also commits the changes to git and adds a tag.**